RT-LOC/docs/docs/reference/terminology.md

 `Tag` - A node that is tracked.

 `Listener` - A node that only listens to data in the air and forwards that data to a PC.

+`Autopositioning` - Calculation / estimation of the positions of the anchors by the system, as opposed to manually submitting accurate coordinates.
+This will provide less accurate position data than submitting accurate coordinates.

 `Backhaul` - Way of transporting data within the system.
 Can be wired of wireless.